Miloshinjo/covid19-info-portal/README.md

 ## Description

 This is a basic website to give some info about new corona virus disease.
-It's currently using the API build by mathdroid [https://github.com/mathdroid/covid-19-api](https://github.com/mathdroid/covid-19-api).
+It's currently using the API built by mathdroid [https://github.com/mathdroid/covid-19-api](https://github.com/mathdroid/covid-19-api).

 Frontend stack is next.js and tailwind css.